 - Submitting a blog post: Microsoft Word or sharing Google Docs are preferred methods.

 - Images: We welcome photos and embeddable/linkable video that is available for media and/or public usage.
 Please specify whom NextBillion should credit when sending photos or video, and if possible, include information for use in the caption, including the location, description of the scene, names/titles of people in the photo, etc. We respect all copyrighted images and when in doubt, we opt for public domain photos.

 - The process: After you submit your draft, a NextBillion editor(s) will review it and provide any edits back to the writer for feedback and approval.
 Our goal is always to reach a final draft that is agreeable to both the writer and editor before publication.
 We do routinely make online changes and update posts as necessary, but aim to conclude most changes prior to publication.
 NextBillion generally follows Associated Press style.

 - NextBillion reserves the right to syndicate (or republish) any article originally produced for NextBillion on other sites, and we have relationships with a number of outlets that syndicate our material.
 We do not demand exclusivity on content, except in rare cases that are discussed in advance of publication.
 That means in most cases, guest writers are welcome to cross-post their NextBillion articles to other sites after they appear on NextBillion.
 If an author would like to republish any NextBillion content, we request that they:

-- Wait at least 24 hours before republishing, unless there is a mutual agreement prior to publication.
+- Wait at least 5 business days before republishing, unless there is a mutual agreement prior to publication.